argoproj/argo-events/docs/tutorials/02-parameterization.md

 Each parameter comes with an option to configure the default value.
 This is specially important when the `key` you defined in the parameter doesn't exist in the event.

-1. Update the `Webhook Sensor` and add the `value` in the parameter at index 0.
+1. Update the `Webhook Sensor` and add the `value` for the parameter at index 0.
    We will also update the `dataKey` to an unknown event key.

    ```bash